wltrimbl/UTK-MGRAST/lessons/MG-RAST-Tools.md

 One of the ways out of the "grumpy sysadmin who won't install the tools you need / the tools you want / the tools in the last tabloid scientific spectacular" problem is to rent a server from Amazon.

 Another, applicable if your compute is cheap, is to use docker containers.
-These are linux filesystems/operating systems that can run on your laotop, on a server, or on an EC2 instance.
+These are linux filesystems/operating systems that can run on your laptop, on a server, or on an EC2 instance.
 They are big to download and store  (100Mbytes - few Gbytes, if you don't try to install sequence databases on them) but they provide an environment where scientific tools for linux work--without breaking and without breaking anything in the host sytem.

 ## Let's go